airshipit/airship-in-a-bottle/doc/source/api-conventions.rst

 API Conventions
 ===============

-A collection of conventions that components of the UnderCloud Platform (UCP) utilize for their REST APIs
+A collection of conventions that components of Airship utilize for their REST APIs

 Resource path naming